Enhancing Table Reasoning with Deterministic Table-State Rewards: Deterministic State-Level Reward for Table Reasoning

-\paragraph{Verifiable Query2Table Precision Reward: \ourmetric{}} We extend ROUGE-L~\cite{rouge} to define \ourmetric{} for tabular reasoning (see Section~\ref{sub: theoretical-support-rouge} for details).
-After each step $l$, the updated table state $T_{l+1}$ is deterministically converted into a textual sequence using an encoding function $Enc(\cdot)$ (Appendix~\ref{sec: textual-encoding}).
-This deterministic encoding ensures reproducibility and incurs negligible computational overhead.
-The reward is then computed by comparing the encoded table against the query $Q$:
+We extend ROUGE-L~\cite{rouge} to formally define \ourmetric{}.
+After each step $l$, the updated table state $T_{l+1}$ is converted into the textual sequence $\operatorname{Enc}(T_{l+1})$ via the deterministic ``\texttt{[header] is [value]}'' encoding introduced above.
+We include detailed design rationale and encoding sensitivity in \cref{sec:tabrouge-design,sub:delimiter-sensitivity}.
+The reward compares the encoded table against the query $Q$:

-The numerator $LCS(Q, Enc(T_{l+1}))$ measures the amount of query-relevant content preserved in the current table state, while the denominator $|Enc(T_{l+1})|$ reflects the total information contained in the table.
-This formulation encourages \emph{lexical coverage} (retaining necessary evidence) while penalizing unnecessary content, thereby promoting \emph{precision}.
-Moreover, because this reward operates without embedding transformation, it avoids size truncation on the full serialized table, hence preserving \emph{structural integrity}.

-Importantly, because \ourmetric{} relies on the {single longest common subsequence}, it is robust to repetition and prevents reward hacking through duplicated rows or columns.
-The reward therefore favors concise, sufficient table representations rather than inflated states.
-Finally, \ourmetric{} is conditioned on both the query and the current table state and is not intended for cross-table comparison.
-Instead, it serves as a trajectory-local progress signal, where relative improvements indicate that a transformation moves the table toward a more sufficient and minimal representation for answering the query. \begin{proposition}[Metric Optimality of Table States] Given a query $Q$, a candidate set of intermediate table states $\mathcal{T}$ and \ourmetric{} (Equation \ref{eq: tabrouge}), then any maximizer

-corresponds to a ``just-right'' table state which contains all available query-relevant information while excluding removable redundancy.
-A maximizer of this score cannot contain removable redundancy: if $\exists T' \subset T^\star$ such that $\Omega(T', Q) = \Omega(T^\star, Q)$ (i.e., the sub-state preserves all query-relevant numerator overlap), then: